 We understand that when engaged by insurers, we are acting as an extension of our clients’ business and the manner in which we interact with other stakeholders, whether they are insureds, brokers, experts or opposing lawyers, reflects as much on our clients as it does on ourselves.
 Our team seeks at all times to be model representatives of our clients and our aim is to always act in the same manner that a client would expect of its staff.

 Our team look to obtain a deep understanding of the business drivers of our insurance clients.
-The group includes lawyers who have acted in claims management roles within insurance companies, worked in the London insurance market, completed secondments or obtained specialist accreditation in areas such as personal injuries law.
-We use this industry knowledge to provide solutions to our clients that allow them to achieve their business objectives.
+We use our deep industry knowledge to provide solutions to our clients that allow them to achieve their business objectives.